 Step-by-step response:

 When renters share a facility, interpersonal conflicts can arise.
 One renter may complain about another’s noise, cleanliness, or use of shared spaces.
+This can be more likely if renters of different modalities share the same space.
+A massage therapist could for example not clean up after themselves and leave the room unsuitable for psychotherapy sessions.

 Management approach: